 M.D., Vice President, Chief Medical Officer

 Dr. Wayne Rawlins steers the medical foundation of WellSpark Health.
 He is a leading immunization expert who spent his career partnering with national organizations to promote health and wellness.
-Dr. Rawlins also serves as the Vice President and Chief Medical Officer of Connecticare where he and his team are charged with enhancing Connecticare’s health care management programs.
-His focus is on improving members’ access to care and health outcomes.
+At WellSpark, he is responsible for health, prevention and wellbeing strategy and value demonstration.
+Dr. Rawlins previously served as the Vice President and Chief Medical Officer at ConnectiCare and served in senior clinical leadership positions at a large national health insurer.
 He received his medical degree from the University of Connecticut, completed an internal medicine residency and chief residency at the University of Rochester and received an M.B.A. from Rensselaer Polytechnic Institute.
-Dr. Rawlins is board certified in internal medicine.
+Dr. Rawlins is board certified in internal medicine and treated patients in a primary care practice for more than a decade.

 Chief Digital Officer